 Important: You absolutely MUST use a pressure canner for canning potatoes (and any other low acid foods, ie: vegetables and meats).
 Canning potatoes in a water bath canner risks poisoning your family with botulism.
 Please don’t chance it.

 Adjust your heat accordingly to maintain the correct pressure.
 I usually turn mine down to medium heat for the remainder of the session.

 Process pints for 35 min., quarts for 40 min. at 10 lbs pressure.
 (If you live above 1000 ft. you’ll want to can at 15 lbs. pressure.) and those at other high altitudes will need to adjust the pressure accordingly as well)..)

 You have likely heard horror stories from your parents or grandparents about pressure canners being extremely dangerous.
 This is the part of the canning process that is the most risky.
-If you open the canner lid before the pressure has gone back down, you can really burn yourself (or even cause a mini-explosion).
+If you open the canner lid before the pressure has gone back down, you can really burn yourself (or even cause a strong pressure release).

 A good tip is to do your canning in the evening.
 Then, you can let your canner sit all night before you need to open it.
 This gives you plenty of time to let the canner rest, and you won’t feel tempted to open it before the pressure has gone down.